ilios/user-guide/courses-and-sessions/sessions/add-new-session.md

 ## Create New Session

+Once a course has been saved, Sessions may be added to the course.
+A Session is a discrete instructional unit of curricular material or activity within a course.
+To add a new session, click “Add New”.
+This will create an empty Session, ready to be populated with the Session's attributes, listed [here](https://iliosproject.gitbook.io/ilios-user-guide/courses-and-sessions/sessions#session-attributes-all-session-types).

 Click as shown below to start the process of adding a new [session](https://iliosproject.gitbook.io/ilios-user-guide/glossary#session).

 ![first step - click to start](../../images/add_new_session/add_new_session_start.png)